astronomer/docs/software/configure-deployment.md

 The resulting image is then used to generate a set of Docker containers for each of Airflow's core components.
 Every time you run `astro deploy` in the Astro CLI, your DAGs are rebuilt into a new Docker image and all Docker containers are restarted.

 You can also enable [DAG only deploys](deploy-dags.md) to deploy only your `dags` directory without building a Docker image.
+Note that you will still need access to Docker to authenticate to Astronomer Software before you can deploy DAGs.

 ### Volume-based DAG deploys